 Wheel Pad offers detailed information about sizing, permitting, power, plumbing, etc. on the FAQ page of their website.
 Many tiny home builders (not just specialty companies) are also willing to work with customers on accessibility modifications.
 Like Seattle Tiny Homes, for example, whose homes are completely personalized to each customer.
 Disability-friendly features include ADA showers and toilets, grab bars, wider doorways, hospital beds and more.
 Cornerstone Tiny Homes, based in Orlando, tells AmeriDisability Services that customization options are greater on permanent or stationary models versus units on wheels which are narrower.

-In 2015, Wheel Pad incorporated as a L3C business, a hybrid between a for-profit and a non-profit; and, so, foundations are able to donate funds as part of their Program Related Investment.
+In 2015, Wheel Pad incorporated as an L3C business, a hybrid between a for-profit and a non-profit; and, so, foundations are able to donate funds as part of their Program Related Investment.
 “If a Foundation would like to provide an individual with a Wheel Pad, they can donate to Wheel Pad L3C, and we can then transfer that donation to a Wheel Pad user,” Lineberger explains.
 Units range from $1,500/month for rental and $60,000 for purchase.
 And, she says, the VA Specially Adapted Housing grant covers purchase, delivery and installation.
 Note: Since tiny homes aren’t traditional, neither is their financing.
-You may be hard pressed to find traditional mortgage lenders and, instead, opt for a RV loan or personal loan, if needed.
+You may be hard-pressed to find traditional mortgage lenders and, instead, opt for an RV loan or personal loan, if needed.